Portland Film Festival: Other Programs and Events

 The Portland Film Festival nonprofit hosts other film festivals, events, and programs offered year round including the Portland Documentary Film Festival (PDOC) and the Portland Short Film Festival (PDXShorts), as well as others including:

 #FutureFilmmakers

 The #FutureFilmmakers program offers free educational workshops to children who are disadvantaged.
-In the workshops hosted in partner with the Boys and Girls Clubof Portland, children work with professionals in the film industry and are taught about movie making.
+In the workshops hosted in partner with the Boys and Girls Club of Portland, children work with professionals in the film industry and are taught about movie making.
 A few short films are produced by the participants by the end of each workshop.

 Kids Film Festival

 The Kids Film Festival is a festival hosted by the Portland Film Festival that focuses on child films.
 All of the films shown at this event are performed and/or made by children.

 Portland Film Club

 Portland Film Club is the largest film club in Oregon with over 4 thousand members.
 The group claims to be set up like a bookclub, meeting each month to watch a film and have a discussion about it afterwards.